Carlos Sevilla

 Carlos Edmundo Sevilla Dalgo (born 26 August 1950) in an Ecuadorian former football player and manager of El Nacional.

 Playing career

-Club

 Sevilla had a brief playing career as a defender mainly playing for Deportivo Quito.

 Managerial career

 In 1984, he debuted as a manager for his former club.
 He has since managed sixteen other clubs in Ecuador and Peru.
 In 1999, he briefly managed the Ecuador national team.
 He led Ecuador to their first international title: the 1999 Canada Cup.
 At the club level, he has led Emelec and Deportivo Quito to national titles in 2001 and 2008, respectively.